nautechsystems/nautilus_trader/README.md

 The `rust-experimental` branch is likely to run for at least another release cycle while the Python -> Rust bindings for core objects are bedded down, and more automated testing is written.
-Present benchmarks show instantiation of core objects is between 2-3x faster even when wrapped in a Python class using Cython, with arithmetic comparisons achieving an order of magnitude improvement.
+Present benchmarks show instantiation of core objects is between 2-3x faster even when wrapped in a Python class using Cython, with comparisons and arithmetic operations achieving an order of magnitude improvement.

 ## Architecture (data flow)